Is using a cordless vacuum cleaner a race to see which finishes first? Who will win? The battery or the dirty carpet?

 This may fall into the nice-to-have category for non-pet owners.

-Like any vacuum, accessories can really help you tackle every vacuuming job in the house.
+Like any vacuum, accessories can help you tackle every vacuuming job in the house.
 Take advantage of the cordless vacuum being lightweight and make sure it has a crevice tool for overhead jobs as well as getting into the nooks of your furniture.

 Most cordless vacuum cleaners are the stick variety that can double as a handheld vacuum.
 Getting the stairs done is much easier when you can detach the stick and use it as a mini vacuum.
-This also helps for cleaning the car and doing quick spot cleans on the furniture or a dog bed.
+This also helps with cleaning the car and doing quick spot cleans on the furniture or a dog bed.

 Let’s get into the list of the best cordless vacuums.
 As usual, if you have any questions or comments about any of the vacuums I am reviewing here, please drop a note in the comment section below.
 If you feel I missed a good vacuum you would like to see reviewed let me know that as well!

-2-in-1 Supervac Cordless Vacuum Cleaner
+Other Cordless Vacuum Cleaner Reviews

 Brand: Morphy Richards